-The piggy bank's origin began in the Middle Ages, when pots and other containers, including those used to hold money, were usually forged from an orange-colored clay material called pygg.
+The piggy bank originated in the Middle Ages, when pots and other containers, including those used to hold money, were usually forged from an orange-colored clay material called pygg.
 Over time, money jars became known as "pygg pots."

-Then, when the English language evolved to "pygg" being pronounced as "pig," a play on words was born.
-In the 19th century, people began requesting that English potters make their money jars into pig shapes—and thus, the modern piggy bank was born.
+Then the English language evolved such that "pygg" got pronounced as "pig," creating a fun play on words.
+In the 19th century, people began requesting that English potters make their money jars into pig shapes — and thus, the modern piggy bank was born.

 One of Wall Street's two animal symbols, the bear likely has roots in the proverb that it's not a good idea "to sell the bear's skin before one has caught the bear."
 Today, a bear market is generally defined as a sustained drop in the value of a stock index (like the S&P 500 or Dow Jones industrial average) by 20 percent or more from a recent peak.

 To visualize it, think of the way a bear attacks its prey: by swiping its paws downward.